 Educate Customer on How Insurance Works

-Most don't understand insurance concepts, and if you don't explain, they will not feel comfortable buying enough coverage.
+Whether it's a cold call or an insurance lead, most consumers don't understand insurance concepts, and if you don't explain, they will not feel comfortable buying enough coverage.
 They don't understand minimum thresholds or that liability will not pay for their repairs if they are at fault.
 They don't even know how much accidents cost, especially with all the new cars on the road.

 Raise their minimums, which may only make a $20 difference a month but can make or break their financial situation if they are in an accident.
 Cross sell an umbrella policy if they are high-net worth individuals.
 Explain that if they shop elsewhere for the superior coverage you're offering, they may end up paying more.

 Aim to spend 20 to 30 minutes on the phone, which includes the time you take to educate the customer.
 Talk about their families, their jobs, their goals in the next year and in the next ten years or longer.
 Aim to sell life insurance, to build a college fund and bundle as many policies as possible.
 Set out to protect everything the consumer has to lose.